 Figure 1 summarizes the behavior of the training phase.
-In this phase we dispose of a corpus of WSDL files and associated tags.
-Since we did not find such a publicly available corpus, we created one by using data from Seekda.
-The creation of this training corpus is described in Section 3.1.
-From this training corpus, we first extract a list of candidate words by using text-mining techniques.
-The extraction of these candidates is described in Sections 3.2 and 3.3.
-Then several features are computed on every candidate.
+In this phase we have a corpus of WSDL files and associated tags, extracted from Seekda, (Section 3.1).
+From this training corpus, we first extract a list of candidate words by using text-mining techniques, (Sections 3.2 and 3.3).
+Then several features (metrics) are computed on every candidate.
 A feature is a common term in the machine learning field.
-It can be seen as an attribute that can be computed on the candidates (for instance the frequency of the words in their WSDL file).
+As an example, it may be the frequency of the words in their WSDL file.
 Finally, since manual tags are assigned to those WSDL files, we use them to classify the candidate words coming from our WSDL files.
 Using this set of candidate words, computed features and assigned classes, we train a classifier.